-Marketing Strategy of Target analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Target analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Target marketing mix, help the brand succeed in the market.

 Target marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Target Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Target marketing strategy can be explained as follows: